-Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 6 WEAKNESS: Photographic evidence was not provided to confirm the existence, security marking and location of a number of the sample assets (see Appendix A).
-RISK: Unable to confirm the assets exist RECOMMENDATION: Provide evidence to confirm the existence of assets selected for sample testing.
-MANAGEMENT COMMENTS: Agreed Essential 16.2.21 Not received photo evidence of all assets.
-Chasing up, move to 31.03.21 28.4.21 SI & PB updated as closed.
-ICT Manager 31 January 2021 New date 31.03.21 Completed
+Weakness/Risk Recommendation Priority Management Response Timescale/ Status responsibility 6 WEAKNESS: RECOMMENDATION: Essential 16.2.21 Not received photo evidence of ICT Manager Photographic evidence was not provided Provide evidence to confirm the all assets.
+Chasing up, move to 31.03.21 31 January to confirm the existence, security marking existence of assets selections. existence of assets selected for all assets.
+Chasing up, move to 31.03.21 2021 and location of a number of the sample sample testing.
+28.4.21 SI & PB updated as closed.
+New date assets (see Appendix A).
+MANAGEMENT COMMENTS: 31.03.21 RISK: Agreed Completed Unable to confirm the assets exist Agreeu